crueter/pacebin/README.md

+# pacebin

 A dead-simple, self-hostable, filesystem-backed pastebin, written in C using [Mongoose](https://cesanta.com).

 This project is largely based off of my [clink](https://git.swurl.xyz/swirl/clink) project.
 Almost all the main code comes from there, and it uses the exact same design philosophies.

 Please access this project on my [Gitea](https://git.swurl.xyz/swirl/pacebin) instance, NOT GitHub.

+## Maintenance Note
+This project is still maintained!
+Occasional certificate expirations may occur, this is due to disputes between my ISP and I regarding server hosting and certificate renewal.
+Please be patient, I have a life. :)

 # Features
 - Tiny executable size (~80kb)